edgi-govdata-archiving/wayback/docs/source/cdx_api.rst

    content.lower().count('mars')

 We picked up a couple occurrences of ``'Mars'`` that the original count missed.

-We have been doing this count on the full HTML source of the page, which includes both visible text and internal code that is not visible to a human visitor.
+We have been doing this count on the full HTML source of the page, which includes both visible text and code that is not visible to a human visitor browsing the page.
 We can use a function in ``web_monitoring`` to extract only the visible text.

 .. ipython:: python